MIB Motor Insurers Bureau Compensation Claims Amounts How Much Can I Claim Guide

 - Costs relating to travelling to medical appointments, including parking fees, taxi fares and bus tickets

-- If you had to take time off work and weren’t paid at all or in full, you can recover your lost earnings
+- If you had to take time off work and weren’t paid at all or in full, you could recover your lost earnings

 - If the injuries are severe enough to bar you from returning to your job, you can claim loss of future earnings too.